nhma20/iwr6843isk_ros2/README.md

    ```
 3. 'Add' a new display (lower left corner)
 4. Select 'By topic' ribbon
-5. Find 'iwr6843_scan/pcl PointCloud2' and add it
+5. Find 'iwr6843_pcl PointCloud2' and add it
-6. (Optional) Set point size at PointCloud2 -> Size (m) to 0.25 for better clarity
+6. (Optional) Set point size at PointCloud2 -> Size (m) to 0.1 for better clarity

 ## Modify

-All functional code (for the purpose of this ROS package) is located at
+All functional code (for the purpose of this ROS2 package) is located at
    ```sh
    <ros2_workspace>/src/iwr6843isk_ros2/iwr6843isk_pub/publisher_member_function.py
    ```